tanyaclement/cpcda18.github.io/index.md

 -  Piper, Andrew.
 "There will be Numbers." *Journal of Cultural Analytics* 1, no. 1 (May 23, 2016). [http://culturalanalytics.org/2016/05/there-will-be-numbers/](http://culturalanalytics.org/2016/05/there-will-be-numbers/)

 -  Bod, Rens.
 "Introduction: the Quest for Principles and Patterns."
 A New History of the Humanities: The Search for Principles and Patterns from Antiquity to the Present.
-Oxford University Press, 2013, pp. 1 - 12.You must be logged in as a UT student to retrieve this text: [http://catalog.lib.utexas.edu/record=b8902003~S29](http://catalog.lib.utexas.edu/record=b8902003~S29)
+Oxford University Press, 2013, pp. 1 - 12. *Note: You must be logged in as a UT student to retrieve this text*: [http://catalog.lib.utexas.edu/record=b8902003~S29](http://catalog.lib.utexas.edu/record=b8902003~S29)

 ##### [▸ In-class outline](week-01.md)